mmistakes/minimal-mistakes/_posts/2023-01-09-scala-cli-and-scala-native.md

 }
 ```

-Let's try to implement the solving algorithm using the newly created methods.
+Let's try to implement the algorithm using the newly created methods.
 The function should accept a `Sudoku` and return all the possible solved ones, so the method signature is easy to write:

 ```scala
 def solve(s: Sudoku): List[Sudoku] = ???